OISF/suricata/doc/userguide/upgrade.rst

 New versions of Suricata will occasionally include updated config files:
 ``classification.config`` and ``reference.config``.
 Since the Suricata
-installation will not overwrite these if they exist, they should be manually updated.
+installation will not overwrite these if they exist, they must be manually updated.
 If there are no local modifications they can simply be overwritten by the ones Suricata supplies.